-7.3.19 Safe imports
+7.3.20 Safe imports

-With the -XSafeImports flag, GHC extends the import declaration syntax to take an optional safe keyword after the import keyword.
+With the -XSafe, -XTrustworthy and -XUnsafe language flags, GHC extends the import declaration syntax to take an optional safe keyword after the import keyword.
 This feature is part of the Safe Haskell GHC extension.
 For example:

+'''

 import safe qualified Network.Socket as NS

+'''

 would import the module Network.Socket with compilation only succeeding if Network.Socket can be safely imported.
-For a description of when a import is considered safe see Section 7.20
+For a description of when a import is considered safe see Section 7.23

-7.3.20 Summary of stolen syntax
+7.3.21 Summary of stolen syntax